ciel-lang/CIEL/docs/libraries.md

 Iteration
 ---------

-We ship `iterate` and `for` so you can try them, but we don't import their symbols.

 See <https://lispcookbook.github.io/cl-cookbook/iteration.html> for examples, including about the good old `loop`.

 We import macros from [trivial-do](https://github.com/yitzchak/trivial-do/), that provides `dolist`-like macro to iterate over more structures:

--   `dohash`: dohash iterates over the elements of an hash table and binds key-var to the key,

-value-var to the associated value and then evaluates body as a tagbody that can include declarations.
+- `dohash`: dohash iterates over the elements of an hash table and binds key-var to the key, value-var to the associated value and then evaluates body as a tagbody that can include declarations.
 Finally the result-form is returned after the iteration completes.

--   `doplist`: doplist iterates over the elements of an plist and binds key-var to the key, value-var to

-the associated value and then evaluates body as a tagbody that can include declarations.
+- `doplist`: doplist iterates over the elements of an plist and binds key-var to the key, value-var to the associated value and then evaluates body as a tagbody that can include declarations.
 Finally the result-form is returned after the iteration completes.

--   `doalist`: doalist iterates over the elements of an alist and binds key-var to the car of each element,

-value-var to the cdr of each element and then evaluates body as a tagbody that can include declarations.
+- `doalist`: doalist iterates over the elements of an alist and binds key-var to the car of each element, value-var to the cdr of each element and then evaluates body as a tagbody that can include declarations.
 Finally the result-form is returned after the iteration completes.

--   `doseq*`: doseq\* iterates over the elements of an sequence and binds position-var to the index of each

-element, value-var to each element and then evaluates body as a tagbody that can include declarations.
+- `doseq*`: doseq\* iterates over the elements of an sequence and binds position-var to the index of each element, value-var to each element and then evaluates body as a tagbody that can include declarations.
 Finally the result-form is returned after the iteration completes.

--   `doseq`: doseq iterates over the elements of an sequence and binds value-var to successive values

-and then evaluates body as a tagbody that can include declarations.
+- `doseq`: doseq iterates over the elements of an sequence and binds value-var to successive values and then evaluates body as a tagbody that can include declarations.
 Finally the result-form is returned after the iteration completes.

--   `dolist*`: dolist\* iterates over the elements of an list and binds position-var to the index of each

-element, value-var to each element and then evaluates body as a tagbody that can include declarations.
+- `dolist*`: dolist\* iterates over the elements of an list and binds position-var to the index of each element, value-var to each element and then evaluates body as a tagbody that can include declarations.
 Finally the result-form is returned after the iteration completes.

+We ship `for` so you can try it, but we don't import its symbols.

 Numerical and scientific